 Once I’ve gotten a few more treatments under my belt, I’ll make another post about my experiences with that.

 About the Author

-Kendria is currently in the Bardic grade of OBOD, and a Candidate in AODA.
+Kendria is a Druid and Hedge Witch.
+She is a member of the Order of Bards, Ovates, and Druids (OBOD), the Ancient Order of Druids in America (AODA), and the Gnostic Celtic Church (GCC).
 She has ADHD and ASD.
 Her favorite activities include hiking, camping, and singing.
-She lives with her husband and dog in Sacramento, California.
+She lives with her husband in Sacramento, California.